SimpleMD/javascript-tutorial-zh/1-js/04-object-basics/01-object/article.md

 Please note that on the left side of `in` there must be a *property name*.
 That's usually a quoted string.

-If we omit quotes, that would mean a variable containing the actual name to be tested.
+If we omit quotes, that would mean a variable containing the actual name will be tested.
 For instance:

 ```js run
 let user = { age: 30 };